takenet/lime-go/README.md

 ### Session

-> The session establishment flow is automatically handled by the library.
+> Note: The session establishment flow is automatically handled by the library.
-> This section is for informative purposes only.

 The session envelope is used for the negotiation, authentication and establishment of the communication channel between the client and a server.